Pro-Gun Russian Bots Flood Twitter After Parkland Shooting - Slashdot

 It doesn't follow that you the right to bare any arm you wish.
 You don't have the right to own assault weapons, semi-automatic weapons, bump stocks, high capacity magazines, etc, etc.

 A low capacity, low power, handgun is perfectly sufficient for self-defence.
 A single shot rifle is perfectly adequate for hunting.
 Fancier guns locked up at a shooting range are good for recreational shooting.
-Mandatory backgr
+Mandatory background checks for any purchase cut down on some of the illegal weapons.
+Maybe even mandatory training would pass muster.

+You'd still have the right to bear arms, but you'd cut out a lot of the mass shootings, and maybe you put a dent in the gun culture that kills so many people.

 Re: (Score:2)